 5. Feedback Channels

-Your employees will have questions.
+As your employees begin to return to the office, they will inevitably have questions.
 Lots of them!
-They will want to know about the impact of the crisis on their work, how it will affect the internal structure of the company and how it will influence sales revenue.
+They will want to know about the impact of the crisis on their roles, how it has affected the internal structure of the company and how it has influenced sales revenue.
 The benefits of good internal communication really come into their own if you can answer these questions quickly and directly.
-Fail to do this and you will find fear and panic spreads quickly across the company.
+Fail to do this, and you will find fear and panic spreads quickly across the company.

 The answer is to make it easy for those questions to be asked and answered.
 You need to put feedback channels in place that will collect and process the questions and concerns of your workforce.